Lick Observatory: Early history

 Lick, originally a carpenter and piano maker, had arrived from Peru in San Francisco, California, in late 1847; after accruing significant wealth he began making various donations in 1873.
 In his last deed he chose the site atop Mount Hamilton, and was buried there in 1887 under the future site of the telescope, with a brass tablet bearing the inscription, "Here lies the body of James Lick".

 Lick additionally negotiated that Santa Clara County construct a "first-class road" to the summit, completed in 1876.
 Lick chose John Wright, of San Francisco's Wright & Sanders firm of architects, to design both the Observatory and the Astronomer's House.
 All of the construction materials had to be brought to the site by horse and mule-drawn wagons, which could not negotiate a steep grade.
 To keep the grade below 6.5%, the road had to take a very winding and sinuous path, which the modern-day road (California State Route 130) still follows.
-Tradition maintains that this road has exactly 365 turns (although there is uncertainty as to what should count as a turn).
+The road from Smith Creek to the summit makes 367 complete turns, in a distance of seven miles.
 The road is closed when there is snow.

 The first telescope installed at the observatory was a 12 in refractor made by Alvan Clark.
 Astronomer E. E. Barnard used the telescope to make "exquisite photographs of comets and nebulae", according to D. J. Warner of Warner & Swasey Company.